stkent/stkent.github.io/_posts/2016-10-07-proguardfiles-a-cautionary-tale.md

 -dontobfuscate
 {% endhighlight %}

 [Obfuscation](https://en.wikipedia.org/wiki/Obfuscation_(software)){:new_tab} is a useful (but certainly not impenetrable) defense against [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering){:new_tab} of a compiled application.
-However, I have found in the past that it interferes with Android Studio's debugger, so I like to disable it for the non-production build variants I actively develop with.
+However, I have found in the past that it interferes with Android Studio’s debugger, so I like to disable it for the non-production build variants I actively develop with.

 As described above, my intention was to disable obfuscation for the `debug` build type _only_, leaving obfuscation enabled for the `beta` and `release` build types.
 To test that this was working as expected, I assembled a `beta` build and inspected the APK contents using [ClassyShark](https://github.com/google/android-classyshark){:new_tab}.
-Here's what our `Parcelable` utility class looked like in ClassyShark:
+Here’s what our `Parcelable` utility class looked like in ClassyShark:

 <div class="image-container">
 	<img src="/assets/images/proguardfiles-a-cautionary-tale-no-obfuscation.png" width="100%" />